 - 2.11.a.
 Core faculty members must complete the annual ACGME Faculty Survey.
 (Core) - 2.11.b.
-There must be at least five core faculty members who are ABOHNS or AOBOO-HNS certified in otolaryngology head and neck surgery.
-(Core) - 2.12.
+There must be at least five core faculty members, one of whom must be the program director.
+(Core)

+2.12.
 Program Coordinator

 There must be a program coordinator.
+(Core)

-(Core) - 2.12.a.
+2.12.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core)

-(Core) - 2.12.b.
-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+2.12.b.
+The program coordinator(s) must be provided with support equal to a dedicated minimum of 50 percent time for administration of the program.
+Programs with seven or more approved resident positions must be provided with an additional two percent time for each approved position.
+(Core)